 While the web host in your home country might offer you a cheaper price, I definitely recommend going for more internationally-renowned companies to ensure the smoothness and uptime of your blog.
 Uptime is the time that your website is not down, and it happens quite often with less decent hosts.

-Of course, there are a lot of websites and articles out there arguing whether Bluehost or SiteGround is the best host for blogger.
-But I’ll only recommend what I know, Bluehost.
+Of course, there are a lot of websites and articles out there arguing whether Bluehost or SiteGround is the best host for bloggers.
+But one thing for sure, SiteGround is way better than Bluehost.

-Decided to go for Bluehost?
+Decided to go for SiteGround?
 Skip to How to Start a Travel Blog part.

 24/7 Customer Support Service

 Nothing is more frustrating than stumbling upon some technical problems and couldn’t find anyone to solve it, right?
-With Bluehost’s 24/7 customer support service, you will get all your doubts and questions answered in a matter of minutes.
+With SiteGround’s 24/7 customer support service, you will get all your doubts and questions answered in a matter of minutes.
 I’ve used the Live Chat service so many times, and I was never disappointed.
-Not even once.

 Free SSL Certificate